 Meezan Bank strongly supports individuals’ right to access quality healthcare, irrespective of their income level.
 The Bank has partnered with several not-for-profit health organizations, aiming to reinforce its commitment to sustainability and responsibility to the social environment it operates in.
 Through these partnerships, the Bank aims to play a role in not only providing healthcare access to all but also raising the standards of healthcare.

-Since its inception in 2005, the Indus Hospital has been running an unparalleled and unique health care business model, whereby it provides premium healthcare at no cost at all to low income populations.
-Under an MOU signed between the Bank and Indus Hospital, Meezan Bank supports Indus Hospital in its Zakat collection drive.
+Since its inception in 2005, The Indus Hospital (TIH) has been running an unparalleled and unique healthcare business model, whereby it provides premium healthcare at no cost at all to low-income populations.
+Meezan Bank supported The Indus Hospital in its 4th Indus Annual Golf Tournament 2020 that engaged more than 100 golfers and top CEOs of several organizations.
+The fundraiser not only helped create awareness about the network and philanthropic activities of TIH, Karachi, but also helped collect voluntary financial support to expand and continue providing free quality healthcare to all.
 The Bank, in collaboration with the Indus Hospital, has taken the following initiatives as part of its CSR activities:

 Omair Sana Foundation (OSF) is a diversified NGO operating in three verticals, namely: Blood Diseases, Medical Relief and General Welfare.
 The organization has been striving to make free treatment available to Thalassemia patients who cannot afford it on their own.